fat4eyes-mwo/mwo-simulator/README.md

 # Code Guide

 For those interested in looking at the code, the most interesting stuff can be found in `scripts/simulator-logic.js`.
 It contains the simulation loop and most of the mechanics of the simulation.
+The main loop function is `step()`.

 The definition of the data structures used by the simulation are in `scripts/simulator-model.js`.
 The important bits are in `class` declarations, most of the other code there is just data conversion from smurfy format to the one used by the simulation.